 We look at temperate and tropical fruit as something that might need a bit of caution in the short term, but are the absolute foundation of building a lifestyle beyond diabetes.

-After all, if you can ride the first few challenges of blood sugar spikes, and instead use plants and fruits as a natural, complex, and nutritious form of energy, you can begin the process of reversing insulin resistance.
+After all, if you can ride the first few challenges of blood sugar spikes, and instead use plants and fruits as a natural, complex, delicious, and nutritious form of energy, you can begin the process of reversing insulin resistance.

 And as your insulin resistance falls, fruits become your best friends -- a tasty, incredibly dense source of energy that you can eat without fear all day and all night!